Virginia literature: Literature of the 19th century

 The Southern Literary Messenger launched in Richmond in 1834.
-Edgar Allan Poe a prominent literary figure of the antebellum period served as the paper's editor in chief between 1835-1837.
+Edgar Allan Poe a prominent literary figure of the antebellum period served as the paper's editor in chief between 1835 and 1837.
 Other literary figures of the period include Virginia-born writers William Alexander Caruthers (1802–1846), John Esten Cooke (1830–1886), Philip Pendleton Cooke (1816–1850), Nathaniel Beverley Tucker (1784–1851).
 During the Antebellum period The Novel also became a popular form of literary text often highlighting "historic Virginia settings and historic figures" where action and narrative was "set either on a Virginia antebellum plantation or in a crucial moment from Virginia history."

 The period of the American Civil War provided an opportunity for literary development for women writers not only from Virginia but within the larger American South.
 Women "in response to the war that rocked their patriarchal society...wrote diaries, memoirs, poetry, and novels".
 The themes explored at this time were predominantly concerned with women's personal experiences of the War in the form of both fiction and non-fictional account.
-Other female Virginian writers include Mary Tucker Magill (Woman, or a Chronicle of the Late War, 1867), Marta Lockett Avary (A Virginia Girl in the Civil War, 1903), Maie Dove Day (The Blended Flags), Susan Archer Tally and Marion Harland.
+Other female Virginian writers include Mary Tucker Magill (Woman, or a Chronicle of the Late War, 1867), Myrta Lockett Avary (A Virginia Girl in the Civil War, 1903), Maie Dove Day (The Blended Flags), Susan Archer Tally and Marion Harland.

 Marion Fontaine Cabell Tyree's Housekeeping in Old Virginia, a cookbook, was published in Richmond in 1878.
 In 1855 Sketches of Slave Life: Or, Illustrations of the Peculiar Institution was written by Peter Randolph an ex-Virginian Slave and noted abolitionist.
 He also wrote From Slave Cabin to the Pulpit in 1893.
 His narratives recorded the day-to-day hardships of slave life in Virginia, "relating how the lives of slaves were controlled by their masters and the laws of the land."
 Randolph's writing was part of a larger change of literary voices in Virginia's history as African American writers began to write to "assert themselves not only as human beings worthy of freedom and opportunity, but also as equals to whites, with the act of writing their stories being the first step in asserting that equality."